 Australian mobile phones rely on 2nd Generation (2G) technology and 3rd Generation (3G) technology, also referred to as CDMA (Code Division Multiple Access) and WCDMA (Wideband Code Division Multiple Access).

-Australian mobile phones use the GSM (Global System for Mobile communications) European standard, and take a SIM card (Subscriber Identity Module).See Picture.
-Australia does not use analogue or AMPS (Advanced Mobile Phone Service) technology.
+Australian mobile phones use the GSM (Global System for Mobile communications) European standard, and take a SIM card (Subscriber Identity Module).

 A new mobile phone and SIM card can be bought from many places quite cheaply.
 Some phones are pre-paid, which means you purchase credit to put on the phone before use, and some phones are locked on a contract, usually for up to 2 years.
-Ask about different options and decide which one is best for you.